Andrew Considine loss a huge blow, says Dons boss Craig Brown

 "He's a most unlucky guy - it was a pure accident.
 Very quickly it was apparent that it was a major injury."

-Anderson came on to replace Considine and and the Dons went on to win 3-1, with Niall McGinn firing a hat-trick.
+Anderson came on to replace Considine and and with Niall McGinn firing a hat-trick.

 "He clashed with I think, [Declan] Gallagher of Dundee, and he fell to the ground and you could tell there was something seriously wrong with him because Andy's a very tough guy and would never lie down unnecessarily," explained Brown.